Bereavement Support Payment

 Eligibility

-You will qualify for Bereavement Support Payment if you and your partner were either:
+You may qualify for Bereavement Support Payment if you and your partner were either:

 - living together as if you were married, at the time of your partner’s death.
-Also, you must have either entitlement to Child Benefit; or have been/are pregnant at the time of your partner’s death
+When your partner died, you must have been one of the following:

 and